natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 The best data for baseline Transit draw I have found is [here](https://www.fordtransitusaforum.com/threads/ammeter-for-alternator-output.65585/#post-891193).

-These numbers suggest that in all cases, at high SEIC, the max charge rate of 65A at the battery should be achievable from the stock alternator (12.9V * [195A-25A] * 0.9 * 0.96 / 28.8V).
-Note, the 25A decrement is based on observed baseline draw.
+These numbers suggest that in all cases, at high SEIC, the max charge rate of 68A at the battery should be achievable from the stock alternator (12.9V * [195A-25A] * 0.9 * 0.96 / 27.6 V).
+Note, the 25A decrement is based on observed baseline engine-only draw.
 This is also possible with a 2000W rated forward inverter.
 The RPM breakpoint to lower the charge rate is unclear.
 The Multiplus or remote panel is capable of using an aux contact to change the input current limit.
 Driving this contact with a microcontroller that is sensing either engine RPM and/or alternator temperature should not be difficult.

 ### 48V Concept Rapid Charge